The Master of Business Administration has two tracks:

 - 36 credit hour program:

-Applicants may be admitted with a baccalaureate degree (or equivalent) from an accredited institution*.
+- Applicants may be admitted into this program with a bachelor degree or equivalent from an accredited institution and completion of MBA foundational (pre-requisite) courses

 - Prerequisite courses must be completed with a “B” or above.